 Asylum Lawyers

-Asylum lawyers are professionals that specialize in helping people who are trying to get asylum through all of the many steps of the procedure.
-They not only give asylum seekers important legal advice and help, but they also act as a link between them and the people who decide their destiny.
+Asylum lawyers and attorneys are professionals specializing in helping people who are trying to get asylum through all of the many steps of the procedure.
+They not only give asylum seekers important legal advice and help, but they also act as a link between them and the immigration judge, asylum office, and the people who decide their destiny.

-Asylum seekers who don’t know the language, legal system, or cultural norms of their host nation may find it hard to get through the complicated and often scary asylum procedure.
-At this point, the job of an asylum lawyer becomes very important.
+Asylum seekers who don’t know the language, legal, immigration court system, or cultural norms of their host nation may find it hard to get through the complicated and often scary asylum procedure.
+At this point, the job of an experienced asylum attorney and immigration lawyer becomes very important.

 Key aspects of the asylum process in five different countries

-This table summarises each country’s asylum application expenses, typical processing timeframes, work rights, access to healthcare, and the right to a family reunion.
+This table summarises each country’s asylum and application process, expenses, typical processing timeframes, work rights, access to healthcare, and the right to a family reunion.
 Remember that these are estimates and are subject to change.
-For precise and up-to-date information, it is critical to consult the immigration authorities of the individual nation.
+For precise and up-to-date information on the immigration law and services, it is critical to consult the own immigration services or authorities of the own government or individual nation.

 A step-by-step process for an individual seeking asylum